Year 10 Media Club

 Hello.
 We are Scott, Freya, Elliott and Hope.
 We are all Year 10 students at Magna Academy in Poole and we are all mad keen to explore a range of Media projects to broadcast Student Voice.
 We also want to give people outside Magna a look at the life of the school and the people who make up our community.

 This project is called 'Meet The Teacher'.
 Every now and again we will be interviewing and photographing one of the Magna teachers.
 We will be publishing each interview as a microsite (like this one) and then broadcasting it via hyperlinks from the school's social media channels.

 If you like what we do, please remember to click on the little 'appreciation' heart at the end of this microsite page.

-Like our previous volunteers, we wanted to ask Mr. Kidman a few questions to help students and their families to get to know him better too.
-As a group, we hope that this interview will help accomplish this because establishing a friendly relationship with your teacher is an extremely important part of school and Mr. Kidman especially is one to get along with because he is amazing and is a great factor to you......
+Like our previous volunteers, we wanted to ask Miss Cudapas a few questions to help students and their families to get to know her better too.
+We hope that this interview will help accomplish this because establishing a friendly relationship with your teacher is an extremely important part of school and, more importantly, helps in...

 absolutely smashing your GCSE’s!!!